Trump moves to calm virus fears after first death on US soil

 - South Korean cases -

-South Korea's epidemic is centred in its fourth-largest city, Daegu, whose streets have been largely deserted for days, apart from long queues at the few shops with masks for sale.
+South Korea's epidemic is centered in its fourth-largest city, Daegu, whose streets have been largely deserted for days, apart from long queues at the few shops with masks for sale.

 Three women in the Daegu area died of the illness, taking the national toll to 17, authorities said Saturday.